Bryan De La Cruz Player Props: Marlins vs. Angels

-The Miami Marlins, including Bryan De La Cruz and his .541 slugging percentage over his past 10 games, battle starter Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+The Miami Marlins, including Bryan De La Cruz and his .658 slugging percentage over his past 10 games, battle starting pitcher Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 10:07 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Rockies.
+He hit a home run while going 4-for-5 in his last game against the Angels.

 Bryan De La Cruz Game Info & Props vs. the Angels